-- Setting and enforcing clearance specifications for new construction including ROW width and danger tree clearing standards. - Development of a Clearing Management Plan for new construction that contains, clearing methods (mulch, salvage, blade, etc), designation of No Clearing Required areas, flora and fauna management areas and timber salvage when required. - Compatible land use planning to incorporate agricultural crops, livestock grazing, recreational or industrial uses.
+- Setting and enforcing clearance specifications for new construction including ROW width and danger tree clearing standards. - Compatible land use planning to incorporate agricultural crops, livestock grazing, recreational or industrial uses.

 3.2 Identification

 The primary target-vegetation to be controlled on transmission ROWs are trees that have the potential to reach or exceed the limits of approach to the line (see 3.4.2 for information on limits of approach).